 How to Make Green Tea Taste Good

 How to make green tea sweeter?
 Brewing a good cup of green tea is primarily all about the water temperature and brewing time.
 Since green tea requires a low temperature, hot water and prolonged steeping times result in an overly bitter taste.
-This is because water releases the tannins, which are responsible for bitterness in tea.
+This is because water releases the tannins responsible for bitterness in tea.
+At the same time, high temperature destroys the amino acids that balance the bitterness in tea leaves.
 Follow this simple rule of thumb, and you are sure to have a fresh, sweet-tasting green tea!

 What is Gong Fu Cha